A brief introduction to Data Immutability in TypeScript

 Whichever the case, handling data immutability is tough in JavaScript.
 But there are some quick and easy methods that you can implement to make your life less miserable.

-In the above example, we have created a simple ross object.
+In this example, we have created a simple ross object.
 This object is mutable in every which way, so we froze it using Object.freeze method.
 Now the object is basically dead.
 As you can see, we tried to override a property value and add a new property, but nothing happened.
 In strict mode, this operation will throw an error at runtime.

 💡 The reason we used ross as any type assertion because TypeScript won’t let you access or assign a property that doesn’t exist on the object ross object which contains only the firstName and lastName properties.